Gum-Joe/2Keys/docs/SETUP.md

 As such, your macros must exist as functions.

 Go ahead and open the `index.ahk` in one of your keyboard dirs that you setup in 1.
 For simplicity, i'm going to assume the keyboard dir and name is `keyboard_1`.
-Read what's written there.
+Read what's written in `index.ahk`

 ### 3.2 Your first hotkey
 #### 3.2.1 The hotkey
-As in tardition in programming, we're going to write a simple Hello World program.
+As is tradition in programming, we're going to write a simple Hello World program.
 Create a new file called `hello.ahk` in `keyboard_1` and add the following contents:
 ```autohotkey
 HelloWorld() {
   MsgBox "Hello World!"